jaderigby/bacon/README.md

 ### Be Sure To Source! ###

-Each time you create a new utility (which adds a new alias to your `bacon-bits/.bashrc` file,) you will want to source the `.bashrc` file:
+Each time you create a new utility (which adds a new alias to your `bacon-bits/.bashrc` file) you will want to source the `.bashrc` file:

 ```
 source <path-to-bacon-bits>/bacon-bits/.bashrc